Motolans/contact-form-template/README.txt

 The form should be present at the bottom of the web page since it is a one page application.

 You'll see a strange file structure occuring here that you aren't use to with regular HTML, CSS, JS static sites.
 Our site is built with react, which means you'll need to create a component to add to the page.
 Try to figure it out.
 Or I can show you next time we're together.
 Building the component would be a front end job.
 Adding the functionality would be back end.

+We can also do a web meet up if you guys like.
+To explain some of this stuff.
+Would be another good exercise to get you guys use to working remotely as a group.